 On this page you'll find information on M-Link's use of Directory.On other pages in this section, you’ll find information on M-Link’s use of Directory for configuration/authentication, security features, support for wide and local area clustering, operation over constrained/unreliable networks, Federated/Multi-User Chat, Archive & Search, and support for Military Forms using FDP.

-M-Link uses Directory to hold user authentication and configuration information.
+M-Link uses Directory to hold user authentication information.
 This will often be an external enterprise directory using standard schema that has already been set up.
 A common choice for those not using M-Vault for this purpose is Microsoft's Active Directory.
 By using the directory for authentication, M-Link can share authentication credentials and authentication management with other applications that make use of the same infrastructure

 M-Link’s primary use of the authentication directory is to authenticate users.
 By using the directory for authentication, M-Link can share authentication credentials and authentication management with other applications that make use of the same infrastructure.

 XMPP users have a 'profile' that contains information about the user, such as the user’s name, nickname and phone number.
 M-Link provides capabilities to manage this information in conjunction with equivalent information held in the authentication directory.

 Directory information is mapped to profile information according to XEP-0154: User Profile, and then a configurable mapping is used to support the widely deployed vCard profiles (XEP-0054: vcard-temp).
 This enables easy use of profile information from the directory and avoids duplication of information, as well as ensuring that key information is kept under administrative control.

 M-Link controls which information is taken from the directory, and also allows selected information to be written back to the directory.
 The directory also enables use of Web based and GUI configuration and management tools.
 More details on M-Link use of directory is given in the whitepaper [XMPP, M-Link and Directory].